Steep Canyon Rangers: Continued touring

 In 2011, Steep Canyon Rangers signed with Rounder Records with lead singer Woody Platt saying "[the Rangers] are honored to join Rounder Records and be a part of such a rich musical history."
 The band has recorded three records on the label as well as two collaborations with Steve Martin.
-A percussionist, Michael Ashworth, was added to the tour in 2013 and subsequently joined the Rangers as full-time member in the fall; Ashworth's performances feature a signature "box kit" consisting of multiple cajóns mixed with standard and modified drum hardware; it is sometimes referred to as a "cajón drum kit".
+Drummer and percussionist, Michael Ashworth, was added to the tour in 2013 and subsequently joined the Rangers as full-time member in the fall; Ashworth's performances feature a signature "box kit" consisting of multiple cajóns mixed with standard and modified drum hardware; it is sometimes referred to as a "cajón drum kit".

 In 2013, the Steep Canyon Rangers' solo album Nobody Knows You won the Grammy Award for Best Bluegrass Album.

 The previous year, their 2012 collaboration with Steve Martin, Rare Bird Alert, was nominated for the same award.

+As of 2025, the Steep Canyon Rangers continue to tour the U.S. as well as appear with Steve Martin and Martin Short in their comedy act "in a Very Stupid Conversation".

 Personnel changes

+In 2013, Mike Ashworth joined the Steep Canyon Rangers as their drummer.

 On December 1, 2017, Charles Humphrey III (bass) announced that he was leaving the band to "pursue other musical and non-musical passions aside from Steep Canyon Rangers".
 Humphrey now tours with Songs from the Road Band.

 In January 2018, Barrett Smith joined Steep Canyon Rangers performing bass and vocals.

 In April 2022, founding band member and frontman Woody Platt announced his departure from SCR to spend more time with family.
+Later in 2022, guitarist and vocalist Aaron Burdett joined the band.
+The band's new lineup and producer Darrell Scott set up a makeshift studio at a mountaintop inn in Bat Cave, North Carolina to record Morning Shift, released in 2023.